 In March 2005, we completed our acquisition of ESP Pharma, a privately owned company.
 Achieving the benefits of the merger will depend in substantial part on the successful integration of the two companies' operations and personnel.
 Prior to the merger, PDL and ESP Pharma operated independently, each with its own operations, corporate culture, locations, employees and systems.
 PDL and ESP Pharma are now operating as a combined organization and began utilizing common business, information and communication systems, operating procedures, financial controls, compensation practices, training and professional development programs.
-PDL and ESP Pharma will continue to face significant challenges in integrating the organizations and operations in a timely and efficient manner.
+However, additional activities in many areas are required to achieve full integration and PDL and ESP Pharma will continue to face significant challenges in integrating the organizations and operations in a timely and efficient manner.
 Some of the challenges and difficulties involved in this integration include:

-- demonstrating to the customers of PDL and ESP Pharma that the merger will not result in adverse changes in client service standards or business focus and helping customers conduct business successfully with the combined company; - coordinating sales and marketing efforts to effectively communicate the capabilities of the combined company; - coordinating and rationalizing commercialization and development activities to enhance introduction of new products and development programs; - preserving important relationships of both PDL and ESP Pharma and resolving potential conflicts that may arise; - management distraction from the business of the combined company;
+- demonstrating to the customers of PDL and ESP Pharma that the merger will not result in adverse changes in client service standards or business focus and helping customers conduct business successfully with the combined company; - coordinating sales and marketing efforts to effectively communicate the capabilities of the combined company;

-- incompatibility of corporate cultures; - costs and delays in implementing common systems and procedures; - consolidating and rationalizing corporate and administrative infrastructures; - integrating and documenting processes and controls in conformance with the requirements of the Sarbanes-Oxley Act of 2002; and - operating the combined company at multiple sites in the United States.
+- coordinating and rationalizing commercialization and development activities to enhance introduction of new products and development programs; - preserving important relationships of both PDL and ESP Pharma and resolving potential conflicts that may arise, including the establishment of new trade practices and relationships with wholesalers; - management distraction from the business of the combined company; - incompatibility of corporate cultures; - costs and delays in implementing common systems and procedures; - consolidating and rationalizing corporate and administrative infrastructures, including establishment of appropriate internal controls and staffing levels to manage a much larger business enterprise; - integrating and documenting processes and controls in conformance with the requirements of the Sarbanes-Oxley Act of 2002; and - operating the combined company at multiple sites in the United States.